 Once a case has been passed to investigation, students look into inmates' actual innocence claims in order to obtain the evidence that would indicate that an inmate was wrongfully convicted.
-UHIP's staff attorney directs and oversees this student work, which may include: record collection, evaluating police/lab/medical/autopsy/arson/etc. reports, researching medical/scientific claims (e.g. - shaken baby syndrome), locating witnesses, interviewing witnesses, obtaining testing of physical evidence, etc. As with screeners, UHIP's staff attorney takes part in investigating cases when needed.33
+UHIP's staff attorney directs and oversees this student work, which may include: record collection, evaluating police/lab/medical/autopsy/arson/etc. reports, researching medical/scientific claims (e.g. - shaken baby syndrome), locating witnesses, interviewing witnesses, obtaining testing of physical evidence, etc. As with screeners, UHIP's staff attorney takes part in investigating cases when needed.

 After exonerating evidence is identified, located, secured, and verified, UHIP staff and students assist wrongfully inmates in obtaining post-conviction relief through state/federal habeas proceedings, the clemency process, or both.
 As mentioned earlier, UHIP seeks to exonerate individuals who did not commit the crime for which they were wrongfully convicted.
-Consequently, it will not seek post-conviction relief if an inmate claims only legal innocence.34 However, if an inmate has both a viable actual (i.e. - factual) innocence claim and one or more viable legal innocence claim(s) (e.g. - ineffective assistance of counsel), UHIP will present both the factual and legal claims during legal proceedings, with the innocence claim at their foundation.35 inconsistencies between a witness' original statement to police and subsequent trial testimony.
-However, it is up to the defendant's trial attorney to point out potential inconsistencies to the fact-finder.
-It is then up to the fact-finder to weigh the strength/weakness/importance of the evidence.
+Consequently, it will not seek post-conviction relief if an inmate claims only legal innocence.
+However, if an inmate has both a viable actual (i.e. - factual) innocence claim and one or more viable legal innocence claim(s) (e.g. - ineffective assistance of counsel), UHIP will present both the factual and legal claims during legal proceedings.
+That being said, an actual innocence claim must always be the foundation of an inmate's post-conviction legal proceedings.